-During the year 2020-2021, the trainings provided to STC employees were mainly in respect of Combating Money Laundering/Financing of Terrorism, New Accounting Standards, Public Procurement and Prevention of Corruption.
+During the year 2021-2022, the trainings provided to STC employees were mainly in respect of, New Accounting Standards, Public Procurement and Prevention of Corruption.

 Reporting Structure

 The Board

 In line with the Code of Corporate Governance, the direction, control and accountability of the business of STC are vested in the Board.
 These responsibilities are facilitated by a well-developed governance structure comprising of various Board sub-committees.
 Management is accountable and subject to the control of the Board and operates within the policy framework laid down by the latter.
 Business is conducted in accordance with the STC Act, other relevant statutory provisions, and the principles of good corporate governance.
 All functions are exercised honestly, in good faith, with due care and diligence and in the best interests of the Corporation and its stakeholders.